THYA-Engineering/SE-ShieldHud/README.md

 #Current Script Version 1.3.1
-This script displays your ships shields as a % and visual bar to a LCD display.
-It is VERY easy to edit/customize and has a beginners step by step guide on how to set it up correctly.
+This script displays your ships shield as a percentage with a visual bar output to an ingame LCD.
+The script is _very_ easy to customize and configure.
+Included at the top of the script is a beginners guide on how to setup the script initially.

 ##Current Version Features:
  * Horizontal Shield Bar 0-100% Option (_Bugged with DX11 with red background for now_)